Always respect, always DrinkWise

 The campaign - getting the message out

-- Social media messaging and the digital channels of the New South Wales Police, New South Wales and Queensland Governments, the NRL, DrinkWise, 1800RESPECT, Men’s Referral Service and 13YARN (to highlight the community-based efforts to encourage responsible consumption and respectful behaviour).
+- Social media and digital messaging across the channels of the New South Wales and South Australian Governments and Police, the NRL, DrinkWise, 1800RESPECT, Men’s Referral Service and 13YARN.

 Backed by research

 As an evidence-based organisation, DrinkWise relies on key independent research and clinical advice to underpin our campaigns and programs.
-In 2024 DrinkWise commissioned research to understand NRL fans attitudes towards drinking alcohol while watching or attending events.
-The key findings include:
+In 2025 DrinkWise commissioned research to understand AFL and NRL fans attitudes towards drinking alcohol while watching or attending events.
+The key findings* include: